CuHzQuixote/SQl-Project/README.md

 ### (your step 2)

 ## Results
-(fill in what you discovered this data could tell you and how you used the data to answer those questions)
+(fill in what you discovered this data could tell you and how you used the data to answer those questions

+it told us when,where and how people were buying things from a website.
+How long they were on the site and how many times they visited. the tables also told us categories of products and their names. when all connected the tables can easily answer questions and give insights about the database when given the time to asnwer and create them.)

 ## Challenges
 (discuss challenges you faced in the project